christocracy/cordova-plugin-background-geolocation/README.md

 A new [Premium Version](http://christocracy.github.io/cordova-background-geolocation/) is available.
 - Implements the latest Android Fused GeoLocation and ActivityRecognition APIs for **much-improved** battery performance.
 - Auto-start Android on device-boot.
-- Android no longer handles HTTP -- It now executes your ```callback``` just like **iOS**!
+- Android now executes your ```callback``` just like **iOS**!
-- Less than 500 lines-of-code in just two source-files -- much easier to extend!
+- Both iOS & Android can optionally HTTP POST locations to your server with native code.
+- Native SQLite persistence layer (for when no network is available).
+Plugin provides a javascript API to fetch and/or sync the locations to your server.
+- Geofencing.
+Both iOS and Android allow you to add arbitrary circular geofences which execute your javascript-callback when a crossing-event occurs.

 ![Android Battery Performance](/images/android-battery.png "Android battery performance")
 ![SampleApp](/images/android-sample-app.png "SampleApp")